Akre in Kurdistan, tucked away in northern Iraq, is a beautiful place that hasn’t been visited by many tourists.

 Golden mosque

 Actually, I can’t remember what it was exactly, and I couldn’t find it anywhere online.
 So much for writing a travel blog!
-Nevertheless, near the market there is a square with a small golden mosque in the middle.
+Nevertheless, near the market there is a square with a small golden building in the middle.

 Local Kurdish food in Akre